Black Gospel music: Urban contemporary

 Developing out of the fusion of traditional Black gospel with the styles of secular Black music popular in the 1970s and 1980s, Urban Contemporary gospel is the most common form of recorded gospel music today.
 It relies heavily on rhythms and instrumentation common in the secular music of the contemporary era (often including the use of electronic beats), while still incorporating the themes and heritage of the traditional Black gospel genre.
-Kirk Franklin was the foremost (and by far the best-selling) individual this genre, while Andrae Crouch, Donnie McClurkin were also very popular and noteworthy.
+Notable singers of the genre include Kirk Franklin, Andrae Crouch and Donnie McClurkin.

 British

-British black gospel refers to gospel music of the African diaspora in the UK.
+British Black gospel refers to gospel music of the African diaspora in the UK.
 It is also often referred to as "UK gospel".
 The distinctive sound is heavily influenced by UK street culture with many artists from the African and Caribbean majority black churches in the UK.
 The genre has gained recognition in various awards such as the GEM (Gospel Entertainment Music) Awards, MOBO Awards, Urban Music Awards and has its own Official Christian & Gospel Albums Chart.